osuosl/orvsd_central/docs/source/commands.rst

 gather_tokens
 -------------

-Gathers tokens from moodle sites.
-The tokens are for services listed in the MOODLE_SERVICES configuration option
+Gathers tokens from all moodle sites in ORVSD Central's database.
+The tokens are for services listed in the MOODLE_SERVICES configuration option.
+Each listed service must be the shortname of a plugin.

 Options: None